cloudmesh/cloudmesh-nist/docs/nistvol8-2.md

 overall goals of this volume are to define and specify interfaces to implement the Big Data Reference Architecture.
 This volume arose from discussions during the weekly NBD-PWG conference calls.
 Topics included in this volume began to take form in Phase 2 of the NBD-PWG work.
-This volume represents the groundwork for additional content planned for Phase 3.
 During the discussions, the NBD-PWG identified the need to specify a variety of interfaces.

+Phase 3 work, which built upon the groundwork developed during Phase 2, included ...

 To enable interoperability between the NBDRA components, a list of well-defined NBDRA interfaces is needed.
 These interfaces are documented